Trauma Therapy in Gallatin, Hendersonville, & Nashville Tennessee

 - Shock, denial, disbelief

-- Confusion, difficulty concentrating, feeling “foggy” in your thoughts, indecisiveness
+- Feeling “foggy” in your thoughts, indecisiveness

 - Anger, irritability, mood swings